-Corrosion tests in artificial atmospheres
+Corrosion tests in artificial atmospheres — Salt spray tests

-There are three distinct test method in ISO 9227: the neutral salt spray (NSS), the acetic acid salt spray (AASS), and copper-accelerated acetic acid salt spray (CASS).
+There are three distinct test methods in ISO 9227: the neutral salt spray (NSS), the acetic acid salt spray (AASS), and copper-accelerated acetic acid salt spray (CASS).
 Typically, the NSS test applies to metals and their alloys, metallic coatings (anodic and cathodic), conversion coatings, anodic oxide coatings and organic coatings on metallic materials.
 As for the AASS and CASS tests, they are especially useful for testing decorative coatings made of copper, nickel and chromium or only nickel and chromium.
 AASS and CASS have also been found suited for testing anodic coatings on aluminum.

 Experimental parameters for ISO 9227 testing